 Topo Gigio

-I was not a fan of the television show but the songs were so fun that I’d watch it.
-Topo Gigio aired in Argentina and reached many homes in Latin America.
-Listen below to a few of the popular songs.
+I wasn’t a huge fan of the Topo Gigio television show itself, but the songs were so fun and catchy that I couldn’t resist tuning in.
+Topo Gigio aired in Argentina and quickly became a beloved part of many Latin American households.
+Check out a few of its most popular songs below—you’ll see why they were impossible to forget!

 A la Camita